kalpaj12/VS-Code-Builder/README.md

 # Instructions for Linux

-1) After installing g++, copy all the contents present inside Linux folder to your VS-Code Workspace folder.
+1) After installing g++, copy .vscode, Input.txt and Output.txt from the repo and paste it inside the folder where your C/C++ codes are present.
+Open this folder as workspace in vscode.

-2) The inputs can be given in the Input.txt and the corresponding outputs will be displayed in Output.txt
+2) On the given Input.txt file, provide your inputs.

-3) To build and run use the keyboard shortcut `ctrl+shift+b`
+3) To build and run, use the keyboard shortcut command `ctrl+shift+b`.

+The output of the code corresponding to the inputs are saved in the Output.txt.

 # Instructions for Mac